camwolford/LSTM-Trading-Algorithm/README.md

 **Strategy Overview:**

-The architecture of the strategy is built by 13 modules, initiating with data preprocessing and feature engineering.
-This initial phase lays the groundwork for subsequent modeling.

 The algorithm places an emphasis on temporal dependencies in stock price movements, which is performed by a Long Short-Term Memory (LSTM) neural network.
-The LSTM architecture excels in handling sequential data, making it well-suited for instances where past information holds insights for predicting future trends, like the stock market.
+The LSTM architecture excels in handling sequential data, making it well-suited for instances where past information may hold insights for predicting future trends, like the stock market.
 This neural network architecture, with its ability to retain and utilize historical context , contributes to the model's understanding of market dynamics and enhances its predictive capabilities.

 The incorporation of 91 widely recognized technical indicators during feature engineering ensures that the model is equipped with a data set of indicators commonly used by other traders and algorithms.
-The strategy then employs Recursive Feature Elimination (RFE) to discern the most impactful variables, streamlining the data set for model training.
+The strategy then employs Recursive Feature Elimination (RFE) to discern the most impactful indicators, streamlining the data set for model training.

 To further refine the data set and mitigate the curse of dimensionality, Principal Component Analysis (PCA) is applied.
 The curse of dimensionality refers to the challenges and limitations that arise when dealing with data sets with a high number of features, where the volume of variables can lead to computational inefficiencies and reduced model performance.
-This dimensionality reduction technique helps distill the essence of the data, capturing the most significant variations while discarding redundant information.
+This dimensionality reduction technique helps to capture the most significant variations while discarding redundant information.

 This process of feature engineering, RFE, and PCA ensures that the algorithm is trained on a highly informative data set, providing an effective learning process for the subsequent LSTM neural network.
 This preparation, coupled with advanced stock selection methods and systematic rebalancing, positions the algorithm to operate autonomously with agility in dynamic market conditions.

+The program architecture includes 13 modules, starting with data preprocessing and feature engineering.
+This initial phase lays the groundwork for subsequent modeling.

 **Modular Architecture: (Click on any image to see it full screen)**